Hoyasumii/bee-movie/README.md

 It's been three days!
 Why aren't you working?

-I've got a lot of big life decisions to think ab
+I've got a lot of big life decisions to think abo